Other Blueprints

 $ cp main-upf.yml main.yml

-Then edit hosts.ini and vars/main.yml to match your local target servers, and deploy the base system (as in previous sections):
+Then edit hosts.ini and vars/main.yml to match your local target servers, and deploy the base system (as in previous sections).
+You can also optionally install the monitoring subsystem.

 $ make k8s-install